bensaufley/old-personal-website/source/pages/resume.md

 title: Résumé
 ---

-# Résumé <small>([pdf](/images/2022-08-resume-ben-saufley.pdf))</small>
+# Résumé <small>([pdf](/images/2022-09-resume-ben-saufley.pdf))</small>

 ## Experience

 **[Triplebyte](https://triplebyte.com)** _2021 – Aug 2022_
 **Senior Software Engineer** _Remote_

-Part of a small team of experienced full-stack product engineers in a cross-disciplinary squad that works to conceive, build, ship, analyze, and refine new features for the developing Screen product in Ruby on Rails and React with TypeScript.
+Part of a small team of experienced full-stack product engineers in a cross-disciplinary squad that worked to conceive, build, ship, analyze, and refine new features for the developing Screen product in Ruby on Rails and React with TypeScript.

 <p style="text-align: center;">~</p>